- How to teach time management skills to your kid?

 9. Lists over routine:

 Children are more apt in completing the routine work when it is in the form of a checklist.
-It makes it easier for the child to know what work he/she has completed and what remains pending.
+It becomes easier for the child to know what work he/she has completed and what remains pending.

 10. Personal calendars: